jbrunton/bechdel-lists/README.md

 ### Override development defaults

 By default docker-compose will map port 5432 to the postgres instance, and serve the client app on port 3001.
-You can change these values locally by adding a `.env` file in the parent directory like this:
+You can change these values locally by adding a `.env` file in the project root directory with the following variables:

     POSTGRES_LOCAL_PORT=7000
     NGINX_LOCAL_PORT=80